AshwinSundar/teenytiny/README.md

 **Parser**: Takes the output of the lexer (i.e. the tokens) and verifies that the tokens occur in an order that is allowed

 **Emitter**: Converts valid sequences of tokens into code in the target language (in this case, `C`)

+## Features/Flaws of Teeny Tiny

+- No shadowing of variables